-There were no performance rights issued to Directors and other key management personnel as part of compensation during the year ended 30 June 2023.
+2,625,000 performance rights were issued to Directors as part of compensation during the year ended 30 June 2024.

-1,375,000 Class B performance rights over ordinary shares affecting remuneration previously issued to Directors and other key management personnel were forfeited during the period.
+No performance rights over ordinary shares affecting remuneration, previously issued to Directors and other key management personnel were forfeited during the period.